OpenShot/openshot-qt/doc/files.rst

    4   Create Clip         Create the clip (which resets this dialog, so you can repeat these steps for each clip) ==  ==================  ============

+Please refer to the section :ref:`clips_cutting_slicing_ref` for more ways to cut and slice clips directly in the timeline.

 Add to Timeline
 ---------------
 In certain cases, you might need to add many files to the timeline at the same time.
 For example, a photo slide show,